ltrudu/ZebraEntepriseServices/README.md

 # ZEBRA ENTERPRISE SERVICES

-The Zebra Enterprise Services expose industrial functionalities to any Android Web Browser :
+The Zebra Enterprise Services expose industrial functionalities to any Android Web Browser or applications using REST APIs or Intent URLs :
  - Scanning using Datawedge
  - Printing using PrintConnect